Red-breasted Merganser in Qatar

 Behavior and Ecology

-This species is a strong diver, feeding mainly on fish.
-It runs on the water to take off, then flies low and fast over the sea.
-Unlike the Common Merganser, it is more common in marine and coastal areas, such as bays and estuaries.
+It runs on the water to take off and then flies low and fast over the sea.
+Unlike the Common Merganser, it is more closely associated with marine and coastal habitats such as bays and estuaries.

 Global Distribution and Life History

-The Red-breasted Merganser lives across the Northern Hemisphere, breeding in cold regions up to 75°N. It usually nests on the ground, often on islands.
+It usually nests on the ground, often on islands.

-Key points:
+Key Points

-- Females take care of the young
+- Females care for the young

 - Often forms groups of chicks (crèches)